Secure Your Personal Area Network

 What is a Personal Area Network (PAN)?

 Also to be pointed out is that there is actually a standard created by the Institute of Electrical and Electronics Engineers (IEEE).
 The standard is IEEE 802.15.
 Also to be noted that coverage of a Personal Area network is typically around 10 meters (30 feet or so), depending on the environment and the specific transmission standard used.

-That 10 meters that extends in all directions around a person is also known as the “bubble”.
+That 10 meters that extend in all directions around a person is also known as the “bubble”.
 The bubble is the person’s Personal Operating Space (POS).
 The most common method of connecting the devices in a Personal Area Network is Bluetooth.
 The network environment is intended to be low complexity, low cost, lower power, and robust.

 Although there are many subtleties within the Personal Area Network technology our main concerns are: